Chemical engineering

 Keeping Antarctica clean

-University of Melbourne chemical engineers are restoring the balance in Antarctica, using techniques to help clean and protect the frozen continent from humans.
+Chemical engineers are using trenches and micro-organisms to help clean and protect the frozen continent

 Designing the materials of the future